cameronfabbri/Robotalk/README.md

 ## Requirements

-smartTalk is written in Python and requires [TextBlob](https://textblob.readthedocs.org/en/dev/)
+smartTalk is written in Python and requires [TextBlob](https://textblob.readthedocs.org/en/dev/) It also requires pymongo for storing a history of commands

 1. `pip install -U textblob`
 2. `python -m textblob.download_corpora`
+3. `pip install pymongo`

 If you don't have pip, installing using

 `sudo apt-get install python-pip`

-If you are looking to use the testing scripts, you will also need scikit-learn
+If you are looking to use the testing scripts, you will also need scikit-learn and matplotlib

-3. `sudo apt-get install python-sklearn`
+4. `sudo apt-get install python-sklearn`
+5. `pip install matplotlib`

 ## General Usage